fsantanna-no/p2p-tml-paper/rita-24/response.md

 > and this Work and (2) related works on time machines.
 It would be beneficial
 > to clearly delineate these two subsection, preferably with subtitles.

-As suggested, we split Section 2 in two:
+As suggested, we now split Section 2 in two:

 - 2.1 Symmetric Distributed Applications: discussion on the selected works, and comparison with our proposal.